Spring Garden Revival

 Warrenville’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-• Summerlakes: 1970s-80s development, moderate tree cover, Kentucky bluegrass dominant, some tall fescue in newer sections, periodic waterlogging in spring, HOA-managed common areas.
+• Summerlakes: 1970s-80s development, moderate tree cover, Kentucky bluegrass dominant, poorly drained soils, HOA-managed common areas

-• Warrenville Lakes: Proximity to wetlands and DuPage County Forest Preserve District, buffer zone requirements, periodic flooding, high disease pressure, fine fescue in shaded areas.
+• Warrenville Lakes: Proximity to wetlands and DuPage County Forest Preserve, high water table, strict buffer zone regulations, increased environmental oversight

 Warrenville Municipal Ordinances for Landscaping Operations & Equipment Use